syncfusion/blazor-docs/src/richtexteditor/rich-text-editor/table.md

 ## Set Color

-The Background Color can be set for each table cell through the `Background Color` command available with quick toolbar.
+The Background Color can be set for each table cell through the `BackgroundColor` command available with quick toolbar.

 ![RTE table background color](./images/table_bg_color.png)